 Candida, a kind of yeast that typically lives in the body, can result in an anal yeast infection, also known as a rectal yeast infection or pruritus ani.
-When the body’s balance of bacteria and yeast is disturbed, an overgrowth of candida leads to infection.
+When the body’s balance of bacteria and yeast is disturbed, an overgrowth of Candida leads to disease.

 If you want to learn more about anal yeast infection signs and symptoms, causes, remedies, and risk factors, read the whole article.